mvaudel/tutorials_deprecated/Expression_data/quantitative_proteomics.md

 library(ggplot2)
 ```

+    ## Warning: package 'ggplot2' was built under R version 3.2.5

 File import
 -----------

 The MaxQuant report files are tab separated text files that can readily be imported in R as data frame.
 A data frame allows the convenient manipulation of large tables.
-Please download the file [*roteinGroups\_5cell-line-mix.txt*](https://github.com/mvaudel/tutorials/blob/master/Expression_data/proteinGroups_5cell-line-mix.txt) to your project folder.
+Please download the file [*proteinGroups\_5cell-line-mix.txt*](https://github.com/mvaudel/tutorials/blob/master/Expression_data/proteinGroups_5cell-line-mix.txt) to your project folder.
 It should appear in the *Files* panel.

 ``` r
 proteinGroupsInput <- read.table(file = "proteinGroups_5cell-line-mix.txt", header = T, stringsAsFactors = F, sep = "\t")